CiscoTestAutomation/genietelemetry/docs/harness.rst

     easypy your_easypy_job.py -configuration /path/to/easypy/config.yaml

-The processor definition should be append to your geniemonitor config yaml file.
+The processor definition should be append to your telemetry config yaml file.
 The supported schema is as following:

 .. code-block:: yaml